Superannuation is a long-term investment, make sure you treat it like one

 If you’re young (in super terms that means under 50), you have time on your hands, so you can choose a higher growth option.
 As you approach retirement age (less than 10 years to retirement), you have less time to recover from your investment’s volatility.
 You may be better off moving a portion of your portfolio’s assets to cash and term deposits2.

 If you have a Self-Managed Super Fund (SMSF) your decisions are bigger than just choosing a risk profile or growth option.
 You have the power to select individual shares, property and other assets, and making good decisions requires doing research and analysis.
 When in the growth phase most SMSF investors prefer shares and property (and other growth assets) to cash and term deposits.

 Shares are growth assets; generally, they increase in value, in a rising market, at a faster rate than cash.
 They may offer extra value via payments of dividends but this is secondary to the value offered by their capital growth3.
 Of course, as we know, sometimes shares decrease in value too.

 Share markets constantly surprise us

 Market factors are changing all the time.
 Share prices are influenced by many factors, and it’s a rare (or non-existent) investor who can anticipate market movements.
-Accepting that superannuation is a long term investment will help you stay immune to the temptation to sell when the market is down.
-It will go up again (eventually).
+Accepting that superannuation is a long-term investment will help you stay immune to the temptation to sell when the market is down.
+It may go up again.
 Experienced, brokers and market commentators often make predictions that are completely inaccurate.
 If they can’t always get it right, what chance do you have?

 For example, between July 2015 and Feb 2016 the Australian share market fell 13%.
 By 30 June 2016, it had mostly recovered, ending the year only slightly in the negative.
 Australia is not only subject to its own domestic influences, but also international forces like Brexit, the Trump presidency, Greek debt and Chinese currency depreciation.
 For a while the share market reflected a period of global uncertainty4.